brendt/stitcher.io/src/content/blog/2018-08-10-service-locator-anti-pattern.md

 As a Laravel developer, I'm confronted daily with the service locator pattern.
-Every facade call is built upon it.
+Every facade call and several helper functions are built upon it.
-Many helper functions, in their turn, are wrappers around facades.

 Let's take a look at a common facade call: `Auth::user()`.
 The `Auth` facade will reach into Laravel's service container, grab the registered component,